 Location: Birmingham, West Midlands

 This position forms part of the Knowledge Transfer Partnership (KTP) programme co-funding by a grant through Innovate UK.
-KTPs provide 1000+ high calibre jobs working with business across the UK and offer a wide range of benefits including access to a £4,000 Personal Development budget to upskill during the project - more information on KTP.
+It is essential you understand how KTP works with business and the University, and the vital role you will play if you successfully secure this position.
+KTPs offer a wide range of benefits including access to a £4,500 Personal Development budget to upskill during the project.
+For more information on KTP please go to https://bcuadvantage.co.uk/innovate/ktp/

 It is each individual successful applicants responsibility to ensure that they have permission to work in the UK.
 Some applicants may require sponsorship from the University and a visa from UKVI to take up the role if successful.
 More information on this can be found here: https://www.gov.uk/check-uk-visa